 - Current valuations are critical in this volatile market

-Transportation most significant cost: The U.S. is the largest producer and consumer of frac sand in the world.
-Nearly 70 percent of domestic production in 2016 came from the Great Lakes region, but most fracking takes place elsewhere in the country; thus, sand must be shipped to shale basins up to 1,000 miles away or more.
+Transportation most significant cost: The United States is the largest producer and consumer of frac sand in the world.
+Two-thirds of domestic production in 2017 came from the Great Lakes region (particularly Wisconsin, Minnesota, and Illinois), but most fracking takes place elsewhere in the country, thus sand must be shipped to shale basins up to 1,000 miles away or more.
 Moving sand from mines to transload facilities located near oil and gas plays is the most significant expense of production, accounting for upwards of 75 percent of the final cost for some producers.
 Further, mines that lack direct access to a railroad spur are forced to truck the sand to rail yards where it can be loaded onto railcars; therefore, it is advantageous for frac sand mines to have a railroad spur on site.

 Wet sand warrants special appraisal considerations: To produce frac sand, raw sand is removed from the ground and then run through a wet plant that separates it into different grades (typical mesh sizes include: 20/40, 30/50, 40/70, and 100).
 Once sorted, the wet sand is run through a dry plant to reduce moisture prior to transport.
 Wet sand, therefore, is considered “in-process.”
-Lenders considering lending against wet sand inventories should request a conversion be conducted in an appraisal that would assume a portion of the wet sand would be dried so it can be sold through to customers.
-In the current marketplace, wet sand has little to no value.
+Lenders considering wet sand inventories as eligible collateral should consider that a conversion valuation scenario, in addition to an as-is valuation scenario, be completed in any inventory appraisal they engage.
+This would allow a portion of the wet sand to be dried so it could be sold through to customers.
+In the current marketplace, depending on the proximate distance to other dry plant operations, wet sand on an as-is basis may have little to no value.

-Seasonality impacts inventory levels: In high producing regions, such as those around the Great Lakes, long, cold winters impact the ways frac sand mines operate.
+Seasonality impacts inventory levels: In high-producing regions, such as those around the Great Lakes, long, cold winters impact the ways frac sand mines operate.
 Wet sand can only be processed when the weather is warm enough, typically April through November, with the exception of companies that have moved their wet plant operations into temperature-controlled buildings and can process wet sand during the winter months.
 To keep dry mills running throughout the winter, processors build inventories of wet sand throughout the summer, typically peaking in November.
-Lenders should be aware of these fluctuations when analyzing collateral.
+As Texas-based processors encroach on market share, this will become less of an issue.
+However, lenders should be aware of these fluctuations when analyzing collateral.
 Lenders should further note that dry sand inventory does not fluctuate in the same manner as wet sand.
 Most plants store dry sand in silos or covered rail cars and maintain capacity near or at the maximum for those containers.